Plea bargain: Other common law jurisdictions

 In some common law jurisdictions, such as Singapore and the Australian state of Victoria, plea bargaining is practiced only to the extent that the prosecution and the defense can agree that the defendant will plead guilty to some charges or to reduced charges in exchange for the prosecutor withdrawing the remaining or more serious charges.
-In New South Wales, a 10-25% discount on the sentence is customarily given in exchange for an early guilty plea, but this concession is expected to be granted by the judge as a way of recognizing the utilitarian value of an early guilty plea to the justice system - it is never negotiated with a prosecutor.
+In New South Wales, a 10-25% discount on the sentence is customarily given in exchange for an early guilty plea, but this concession is expected to be granted by the judge as a way of recognizing the utilitarian value of an early guilty plea to the justice system, and is never negotiated with a prosecutor.
 The courts in these jurisdictions have made it plain that they will always decide what the appropriate penalty is to be.
 No bargaining takes place between the prosecution and the defence over criminal penalties.

 Use in civil law countries

 Plea bargaining is extremely difficult in jurisdictions based on the civil law.
-This is because, unlike common law systems, civil law systems have no concept of plea—if the defendant confesses; a confession is entered into evidence, but the prosecution is not absolved of the duty to present a full case.
+This is because, unlike common law systems, civil law systems have no concept of plea: if the defendant confesses, a confession is entered into evidence, but the prosecution is not absolved of the duty to present a full case.
 A court may decide that a defendant is innocent even though they presented a full confession.
 Also, unlike common law systems, prosecutors in civil law countries may have limited or no power to drop or reduce charges after a case has been filed, and in some countries their power to drop or reduce charges before a case has been filed is limited, making plea bargaining impossible.
 Since the 1980s, some civil law nations have adapted their systems to allow for plea bargaining.